nathhB/nbsm/README.md

 } NBSM_ConditionType;
 ```

-In order for a transition to be executed, all of its conditions must be true.
+For a transition to be executed, all of its conditions must be true.
 If a transition has no condition, it will always be executed.

 ### Updating